Skip to main content

 -H "Tus-Resumable: 1.0.0"

-Idempotent — a DELETE of a session that’s already gone is also a 204.
+Idempotent — a DELETE of an upload that’s already gone is also a 204.

 Verifying the upload